Bill Manser’s Net Worth, Compensation, & Settlement (2025)

 Image Credits: YouTube@PaternityCourt

-Dylan’s mother, Elizabeth Sehr, filed a lawsuit against Bill for not paying child support.
-Since Bill missed the court date, he was sent to prison for five years for not paying child support.
+Dylan’s mother, Elizabeth Sehr, sued Bill for child support.
+After Bill missed his court date, he was sentenced to five years in prison for unpaid child support.

 NameBill Manser